MarkWarneke/markwarneke.github.io/_posts/2019-08-26-Gererate-Infrastructure-As-Code-Documentation.md

 ```

-To demonstrate the output I am pasting the generated documentation here.
+To demonstrate the output the generated documentation is displayed below.
-_For demo purposes I changed the levle for the heading_

 ### Example Output